Loading content...

 | CAN FD over-generalization | Team assumes CAN FD payload or data-phase speed solves torque, safety, or thermal limits. | Treat CAN FD as a communication option; keep torque, I2t, safety, and harness proof as separate gates. |

-| Alias-driven duplicate decisions | One team searches "can bus motor" while procurement searches "can bus motor high torque". | Use /learn/can-bus-motor#alias-can-bus-motor-high-torque so both teams evaluate the same assumptions. |
+| Alias-driven duplicate decisions | One team searches "can bus motor" while procurement searches "can bus motor high torque", "can bus on motors", or "can bus servo motor actuator". | Use /learn/can-bus-motor#alias-can-bus-motor-high-torque, /learn/can-bus-motor#alias-can-bus-on-motors, and /learn/can-bus-motor#alias-can-bus-servo-motor-actuator so every team evaluates the same assumptions on one canonical URL. |

 The phrase can bus motor high torque is handled here because it asks the same core question as can bus motor: whether a CAN-connected package can support the required load with enough torque, thermal, communication, and safety evidence.